U-Boat Worx: Projects

+Custom technology

 MANTA Controller – to allow for supervised passenger steering U-Boat Worx developed the MANTA Controller.
 The pilot can hand over the controller to an untrained guest to let them navigate, under supervision.

 MARLIN Controller – To make launch and recovery of the submersible easy and safe, U-Boat Worx developed the MARLIN Controller.
 This controller allows for wireless control and navigation on the surface without having a person inside the submarine.

-U-Boat Worx was the first submarine manufacturer who applied Lithium-ion batteries in her submarines with classification by DNV GL.
+U-Boat Worx was the first submarine manufacturer who applied lithium-ion batteries in her submarines with classification by DNV GL.

-Pressure tolerant Battery technology – U-Boat Worx developed a pressure tolerant battery system with an increased capacity of 350% when compared to lead-acid batteries used non U-Boat Worx submersibles.
+Pressure-tolerant battery technology – U-Boat Worx developed a pressure-tolerant battery system with an increased capacity of 350% when compared to lead-acid batteries used in non-U-Boat Worx submersibles.
 The technology has been tested to 13,000 feet and stores a total of 62 kWh on compact battery modules.